-The fitting parameters for each strain and for the different experimental conditions is presented in Tab.~\ref{tab: models}.
-The fraction of remaining active bacteria, $\varphi_\text{ps}$ and the fraction of recovered bacteria, $\varphi_\text{rec}$ varied depending on the strain and shearing conditions, reflecting the effect of shear on the flagellar motors.
+The fitting parameters for each strain for the different experimental conditions are presented in Tab.~\ref{tab: models}.
+The fraction of remaining active bacteria, $\varphi_\text{ps}$ and the fraction of recovered bacteria, $\varphi_\text{rec}$ varied depending on the strain and shearing conditions, reflecting the effect of shear on the BFMs.
 Consistent with the observations in the previous section, we observed that, in both experiments, a larger fraction of WT bacteria remained active after the shearing process ($\varphi_\text{ps}$) in comparison with the $\Delta$\textit{lafA} mutant, presumably thanks to the protective effect of the lateral flagella, as proposed above.
 Similarly, the recovery percentage of active bacteria ($\varphi_\text{rec}$) was also larger for the WT strain.
-Again, this suggests that the presence of lateral flagella provided some degree of protection to the bacterial body, not only to the decrease in filament breakup but also against permanent damage to the flagella.
+Again, this suggests that lateral flagella provided some degree of protection to the bacterial body, not only to the decrease in filament breakup but also against permanent damage to the flagella.

-The regeneration times $\tau_\varphi$ should be interpreted as the characteristic time necessary for a bacterium whose flagellar filaments were completely, but reversibly, cut, to regain motility, i.e., the time necessary for the flagellar motors of a cell to become functional again after a complete filament cut.
-The characteristic regeneration times of the active fraction obtained from the fitted curves were independent, within error bars, of the shearing conditions, and shorter for the WT than for the $\Delta$\textit{lafA}.
+The regeneration times $\tau_\varphi$ should be interpreted as the characteristic time necessary for a bacterium whose flagellar filaments were completely, but reversibly cut, to regain motility, i.e., the time required for the BFMs of a cell to become functional again after a complete filament cut.
+The characteristic regeneration times of the active fraction obtained from the fitted curves were independent, within error bars, of the shearing conditions and shorter for the WT than for the $\Delta$\textit{lafA}.
 This suggests that the flagella regeneration rate of the WT strain is higher than that of $\Delta$\textit{lafA}.
 This can be verified by studying the recovery of the bacteria's mean swimming speed, which is proportional to flagellar filament length~\cite{52qin2012, 53higdon1979, 54higdon1979, lisevich2024}.

-The mean swimming speed of the sheared suspensions of both strains was also recovered with post-shear time (see Fig.~\ref{fig: recovery mot}(b)).
-Based on the hypothesis that the speed recovery occurs thanks to the elongation of the filaments of flagellar motors that were reversibly damaged, and assuming that those bacteria will eventually recover, on average, their original speed, then the expression that we propose is:
+The mean swimming speed of the sheared suspensions of both strains also recovered with post-shear time (see Fig.~\ref{fig: recovery mot}(b)).
+Based on the hypothesis that the speed recovery occurs thanks to the elongation of the filaments of BFMs that were reversibly damaged, and assuming that those bacteria will eventually recover, on average, their original speed, then the expression that we propose is: